rogerboesch/vectrex-dev/README.md

 VectreC is a Visual Studio Code Extension currently under development.
 Once finished, it will have the following features:

-- Installabls as VS Code extension
+- Installable as VS Code extension
 - Compile C projects directly in VS Code — available
 - Start programs directly from VS Code in embedded Emulator — available
 - Vectrex syntax highlighting